goliathrocks/onepage-scroll/README.md

    updateURL: false, // Toggle this true if you want the URL to be updated automatically when the user scroll to each page.
    beforeMove: function(index) {}, // This option accepts a callback function.
 The function will be called before the page moves.
    afterMove: function(index) {}, // This option accepts a callback function.
 The function will be called after the page moves.
+   afterInit: function() {}, // This option accepts a callback function.
+The function will be called after the plugin is initialized.
    loop: false // You can have the page loop back to the top/bottom when the user navigates at up/down on the first/last page.
 });
 ````